 - Sudden onset stomach pain (in 75% of the cases) and gurgling.

 - Feeling sick (body aches, headache, dizziness, fatigue, and malaise).

 - Low-grade fever (up to 38.9°C or 102°F): in about 50% of the cases.

-- The symptoms often start abruptly and continue for a few days (often resolves within 3 days).
+- The symptoms often start abruptly and continue for a few days (often resolving within three days).

-- Vomiting and diarrhea are more severe in babies and young children and may cause dehydration (sunken eye, extreme thirst, dry skin, dizziness, and confusion).
+- Vomiting and diarrhea are more severe in babies and young children and may cause dehydration (sunken eyes, extreme thirst, dry skin, dizziness, and confusion).